 Even in ordinary times, one of the biggest challenges for family caregivers is feeling isolated or alone.
 Now, with the COVID-19 pandemic forcing everyone to stay home, we know that many caregivers may feel more isolated than ever.
 This in turn may cause more stress and lead to burnout if left unchecked.
 One of the solutions you need right now is to get the support you need for yourself and the person you are caring for.

 First, let us help.
 We have remained open throughout the COVID-19 pandemic, even though our office practices have changed slightly.
-We still meet with clients over the phone and through video conferencing.
-We also provide “drive by signings” or, in other words, a safe space for you to sign and get the estate planning documents you need.
-If you, or your loved ones, need estate planning, we encourage you to let us help you.
+We still meet with clients over the phone: we can execute and notarize documents through video conferences and through video conferencing.
+We also provide “drive by signings” in our parking lot or, in other words, a safe space for you to sign and get the estate planning documents you need.
+If you, or your loved ones, need Estate Planning, Medicaid Planning, or other Elder Law services, we encourage you to let us help you.
+We are also holding ‘face-to-face’ meetings with clients who meet certain criteria, but our office follows all appropriate social distancing and screening protocols.

 Second, do not wait to ask for help as a caregiver.
 Experts say one way to combat this is by joining online support groups while social distancing is in place.
 You may have questions on how to join online support groups.
 Know that support groups are accessible through social media.
 If you are already on social media, you may want to think about joining some of the support groups there.